dhbloo/Rapfi-gomocup/README.md

 ### Overview

-+ Rapfi is written in C++, based on the alpha-beta algorithm with some enhancements.
++ Rapfi is written in C++, based on the alpha-beta algorithm with enhancements.

 + This version of Rapfi only supports freestyle rules.
 + It has a relative strong playing strength.
 It ranks **4st** in Gomocup 2018, with about 300 elo gap between the top.